microsoft/ImagineCup/2-Building-a-Team/3. Collaboration Tools for Your Team/README.md

 What we will cover:
 - Topic 1: Microsoft Teams
-- Topic 2: Microsoft Planner
+- Topic 2: Microsoft To-Do
 - Topic 3: Azure DevOps
 - Topic 4: GitHub